[Paleopsych] God the Liberal

 scattered them abroad from thence upon the face of the earth" (Gen. 11:7-8).

 1913 BC: God makes the Fourth, or Abrahamic, Covenant (Gen. 15:18).

 1491 BC: God makes the Fifth, or Mosaic, Covenant (Ex.
 20, which includes the

 1451 BC: God makes the Sixth, or Palestinian, Covenant (Deu.
 30).

-additional covenants, but God got so fed up with man that he decided to
+covenants, but God got so fed up with man that he decided to end his entire

-individuals (all of them) that fail to live up to his various
+(all of them) that fail to live up to his various commandments, provided they

 26 AD: John the Baptist is fed up with the whole lot of the Jews, not just

 those in the religious establishment: "Then said he to the multitude that came

 forth to be baptized of him, O generation of vipers, who hath warned you to